Chinese New Year 2018

 This was to be the “BIG” Day for the outside street performances, as we had several, up and down the Asian Buford Highway.

 We had about an hour and a half break before our next demonstration, as the Chien Hong group were headed off to do a lion & dragon dance for a business, but minus Kung Fu demonstrations, so we weren’t really needed there.
-Instead, we made the not-so-far journey of two blocks 🙂 up the street to the Orient Center Shopping Plaza, home to such wonderful little places like Penang (serving Malaysian & Thai cuisines), Harmony Vegetarian Chinese restaurant, Pho Bac Vietnamese Beef Noodle Soup restaurant, J’s Mini Hot Pot (for a really good write-up on this place, check out this post) and Viet Tofu, among other gems.
+Instead, we made the not-so-far journey of two blocks 🙂 up the street to the Orient Center Shopping Plaza, home to such wonderful little places like Penang (unfortunately now closed; served Malaysian & Thai cuisines), Harmony Vegetarian Chinese restaurant, Pho Bac Vietnamese Beef Noodle Soup restaurant, J’s Mini Hot Pot (for a really good write-up on this place, check out this post) and Viet Tofu, among other gems.

 Soon it was time for our next demo, a couple of stores down in the shopping center, for Hong Duc – Diamonds & Fine Jewelry, where the firecrackers were plentiful & loud (thanks to the Chien Hong folks for sharing some earplugs!).
 Lion Dancing, Dragon Dancing, Kung fu.
 It all went swimmingly well! 🙂